achamorr/Millennial/pages/contact.md

 title: Contact
 ---

-have question, or just wanna say hi? do so, either openly or anonymously at my [Ask FM](https://ask.fm/achamorr).
+have question, or just wanna say hi? do so, either openly or anonymously on the little link on the side [my profile page](https://achamorr.github.io/eportfolio/).